sharpest-tools-in-the-shed/osen/README.md

 ## OSEN - Kotlin P2P messaging made easy
 Library to send some UDP-messages and easily process ingoing ones.
 Implement multiple network protocols in one application in rapid way.
+Zero-dependency (actually has only two: jackson and lightweight classpath scanner)

 #### By example
 Let's suppose you need to implement some very heavy protocol called Example Protocol.